adamretter/exist-puppet/README.md

 2. `exist-nginx.pp` will install nginx and set it up to proxy eXist.

 3. `ec2-tiny.pp` will take an EC2 VM and set it up for running eXist.
-It expects the VM to have two volumes: `/dev/xvda`, for the OS and `/dev/xvdb` dedicated for the eXist database files.
+It expects the VM to have two volumes: `/dev/xvda`, for the OS and `/dev/xvdb` dedicated for the eXist database files. ***WARNING*** This script is descructive as it will reformat `/dev/xvdb` with a clean ext4 filesystem!

 Installing eXist on EC2